What is PGD?

 Infertility treatment can be a challenging time, emotionally and physically.
 Patients who conceive through successfully infertility treatment cycles desire the assurance of a healthy pregnancy.
 Pre-implantation genetic diagnosis in Mexico sanctions intended parents to screen embryos to check for chromosomal abnormalities or inherited disease before IVF takes places.

-A Good Candidate for PGD Mexico
+A Good Candidate for PGD

 Undergoing fertility treatments can be a high mountain to climb.
 IVF clinics in Mexico give Intended parents strength and are committed and supportive throughout the process.
 Communication is key.